keboola/component-bingads-ex/README.md

     - Return only complete data (return_only_complete_data) - [REQ] Determines whether or not the service must ensure that all the data has been processed and is available.
 If checked, and the requested data are (partially) incomplete or unavailable, an error will be raised.
     - Columns (columns) - [REQ] Comma separated list of columns to use for the report.
 For your convenience, available columns for each report type are listed in the appropriate format in [this markdown file inside this git repository](docs/reports_available_columns.md).
     - Primary Key Columns (primary_key) - [REQ] Comma separated list of columns to be used as primary key.
 For your convenience, available columns for each report type are listed in the appropriate format in [this markdown file inside this git repository](docs/reports_available_columns.md).
-- Report Settings Prebuilt (report_settings_prebuilt) - [OPT] This part of row configuration only becomes available if Report (Prebuilt) is selected as the Object Type.
+- Report Settings Prebuilt (report_settings_prebuilt) - [OPT] This part of row configuration only becomes available if `Report (Prebuilt)` is selected as the Object Type.
-    - Preset name (preset_name) - [REQ] Select one of the available report presets.
+    - Preset Name (preset_name) - [REQ] Select one of the available report presets.
 The columns and primary key that will be used for each preset are described in [this markdown file inside this git repository](docs/report_presets_columns_and_pk.md).
     - Report Aggregation (aggregation) - [REQ] The type of aggregation to use to aggregate the report data.
+For prebuilt report presets, only Daily and Hourly aggregation is available.
     - Time Range (time_range) - [REQ] Settings determining what time period the report should be about.
         - Report Time Zone (time_zone) - [REQ] Determines the time zone that is used to establish today's date.
         - Report Period (period) - [REQ] The time period the report should be about.
 If `CustomTimeRange` you will also need to provide the next 2 parameters: